MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 my linux-only `x86_64`/`aarch64`-only tiny standard library for [Rust](https://github.com/rust-lang/rust).

-Now I've finally done that, with some jankiness, in this write-up I'll go through that process a bit.
+Now I've finally done that, with some jankiness, in this write-up I'll go through that process.

 ## Parallelism

 Sometimes in programming, [parallelism](https://en.wikipedia.org/wiki/Parallel_computing) (doing multiple things at the same time), is desirable.
-For example, to complete some task, two different long-running calculations have to be made.
+For example, to complete some task two different long-running calculations have to be made.
 If those can be run in parallel, our latency becomes that of the slowest of those tasks (plus some overhead).

 Some ways of achieving parallelism in your program are: